 9. Fish the Gulf with a charter

 Take to the open water on a charter boat captained by a local who knows where to find the best fishing spots for deep sea or inshore fishing.
 Fishermen can test their mettle and catch some of the more than 200 kinds of fish that call Mississippi waters home with a Biloxi fishing charter.
+For even more fishing fun, you can head to the Broadwater Marina in Biloxi for boat rentals and other angling opportunities.

 10. Shack up at the The Shack Up Inn